ssinghaaryan/FurStore-Automation/README.md

 ## Introduction

-This project is a comprehensive API testing framework built using REST Assured, Java, TestNG, Maven, Jenkins, Git, and Extent Reports.
-It is designed to simplify API testing and reporting, ensuring efficient and reliable automated testing processes.
+This project is a comprehensive API testing framework designed to test and automate the API of the [Swagger Petstore](https://petstore.swagger.io/#/) for the User, Pet, and Store models.
+Built using REST Assured, Java, TestNG, Maven, Jenkins, Git, and Extent Reports, it is designed to simplify API testing and reporting, ensuring efficient and reliable automated testing processes.

 ## Features